 Built as part of the Big Dig project, the Thomas P. O’Neill, Jr. Tunnel carries 1.5 miles of Interstate 93 below central Boston.
-The tunnel runs between Kneeland and Causeway Streets to directly link I-93 with the 2003-opened Leonard P. Zakim Bunker Hill Bridge.
+Opened in 2003, the tunnel runs between Kneeland and Causeway Streets, directly linking with the Leonard P. Zakim Bunker Hill Bridge.

-The section in downtown Boston was reconstructed in one of the most expensive and dramatic projects in highway history.
-Known as “The Big Dig,” upon completion the project saw the removal of the elevated “green elephant” through Downtown (though part of the double deck in Charlestown remains).
-Traffic was relocated to a system of tunnels, as well as a new ten lane (six lanes northbound, four lanes southbound) cable-stayed Leonard P. Zakim Bridge over the Charles River (plus the four-lane Leverett Circle Connector bridge).
-This new span replaced the original six-lane double decker bridge.
+Interstate 93 through Downtown Boston was reconstructed in one of the most expensive and dramatic projects in highway history.
+Known as “The Big Dig,” this megaproject resulted in the removal of the Fitzgerald Expressway, the elevated “green elephant” through Downtown (though part of the double deck in Charlestown remains).
+Traffic was relocated to a system of tunnels, as well as a new ten lane (six lanes northbound, four lanes southbound) cable-stayed Leonard P. Zakim Bridge over the Charles River, plus the four lane Leverett Circle Connector bridge.
+This new span replaced the original six lane double decker bridge.

 No ceremonies were held as the last section of new freeway for Interstate 93 opened to traffic.
-The December 20, 2003 completion of the southbound lanes through Interstate 93’s tunnel marked the end of the $14.6 billion project.
-The often controversial project was $4 billion over budget, and the source of bitterness among residents and politicians alike.
+The completion of the southbound lanes through the tunnel system on December 20, 2003 marked the end of the $14.6 billion project.
+Often controversial, the project was $4 billion over budget, and the source of bitterness among residents and politicians alike.
 With origins in 1987, the Big Dig even raised concerns of then President Ronald Reagan because of its overwhelming cost.
-Nonetheless, after years of construction, the Big Dig resulted in the removal of a city eyesore and traffic nightmare with the opening of two miles of underground roadway.1
+Nonetheless, after years of construction, the two mile system of underground roadways built during the Big Dig resulted in the removal of a city eyesore and traffic nightmare.1

 The White Mountains